 The museum is an organization devoted to safeguarding and explaining the most important physical proof of humanity and the environment.
 Here’s a fascinating list of museums in Amritsar you need to visit for your next historical trip which makes the best of Punjab’s tourist places:

-The Partition Museum: One of the key moments in the history of the Indian subcontinent was the Partition of India.
+The Partition Museum in Amritsar: One of the key moments in the history of the Indian subcontinent was the Partition of India.
 The migration, which affected up to 20 million people, was the biggest in human history.
 Despite the significant loss of life and property, 70 years later there was a major gap in memory because there was no museum or memorial to honour all those millions anywhere in the world.
 By using the voices of people who were there, The Partition Museum seeks to bridge this gap and recount the tale.

 Gobindgarh Fort: Located in Amritsar, the 43-acre Gobindgarh Fort is a famous monument.
 The fort, which dates back to the 18th century, has seen a lot of the violence that has characterised the history of the city.
 But it still holds up today.
 The army had been residing at the fort until recently.
 However, it has been accessible to the general public as a living history museum since February 2017.